 This OpenVMS port of Python comprises two kits, namely a core Python kit and a Python packages kit.
-The core Python kit includes the core binary Python distribution and various OpenVMS-specific extensions, including interfaces for OpenVMS products such as VSI DATATRIEVE and the Oracle RDB database, along with interfaces for many OpenVMS system services and library calls.
+The core Python kit includes the core binary Python distribution and various OpenVMS-specific extensions, including interfaces for OpenVMS products, along with interfaces for many OpenVMS system services and library calls.
 The packages kit includes a substantial collection of commonly used Python packages, including modules for web application development, integration, and testing.
 It is anticipated that additional packages will be included in future releases.
-It is also possible for users to readily download and install many other Python packages directly from the Python Package Index repository (https://pypi.org/) or elsewhere using the Python PIP package installer.
+It is also possible for users to readily download and install many other Python packages directly from the Python Package Index repository at https://pypi.org/ or elsewhere using the Python PIP package installer.